-We have audited the consolidated financial statements of St. Clair Catholic District School Board and its controlled entities (the Board), which comprise the consolidated statement of financial position as at August 31, 2019, the consolidated statements of operations, changes in net debt and cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of St. Clair Catholic District School Board and its controlled entities (the Board) which comprise the consolidated balance sheet as at August 31, 2022, the consolidated statements of operations, changes in net debt and cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated financial statements of the Board as at and for the year ended August 31, 2019 are prepared, in all material respects, in accordance with the basis of accounting described in Note 1 to the consolidated financial statements.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Board as at August 31, 2022, are prepared, in all material respects, in accordance with the basis of accounting described in Note 1 to the consolidated financial statements.